nisanthchunduru/fairplay/README.md

 1. Has this gem seen production use?

-Yes.
-A slightly different version of this gem has been in use in production at supportbee.com for many years.
+Yes! fairplay has been in use in production at supportbee.com for many years.
 It has enqueued upwards of a billion and half jobs.

 If you'd like to use this gem in your app, please open an issue to express your interest and I'll publish the newer version.